paulbarrera/pythonproject/README.md

 Week 2-6

-    [ ] Create a form and save the response (on click of Submit button) [ ] Calculate and display data based on an external factor (ex: get the current date and display how many many days remaining until some event)
+    [ ] Create a class, then create at least one object of that class and populate it with data [ ] Create a form and save the response (on click of Submit button) [ ] Calculate and display data based on an external factor (ex: get the current date and display how many many days remaining until some event)
-    [ ] Create a class, then create at least one object of that class and populate it with data [ ] Implement a "master loop" console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+    [ ] Implement a "master loop" console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program

+Week 7-8

     [ ] Scaffold an initial migration

-Week 7-8

-    [ ] Read and parse an external file API and display data in your app (such with fetch() or AJAX)
+    [ ] Create 3 or more unit tests for your application [ ] Read and parse an external file API and display data in your app (such with fetch() or AJAX)

 Week 9-10

-    [ ] Create 3 or more unit tests for your application [ ] Update Readme form
+    [ ] Update Readme form
+    [ ] Submit to mentors for review
-    [ ] Push project to GitHub
+    [ ] Push final project to GitHub